 Instructions

-• Add the ricotta, milk, eggs, butter, and vanilla to a medium bowl.
+• Add the ricotta, milk, eggs, butter, and vanilla (if using) to a medium bowl.
 Whisk to combine into a smooth mixture.

-• Add the flour, sugar, baking powder, and salt.
-Add the lemon zest.
+• Add the flour, sugar, baking powder, salt, and the lemon zest.
 Whisk gently to combine.

 • Heat a large nonstick skillet over medium heat.
 Melt a little butter and swirl to coat the pan.